BAP Puno: Service history

-The end of the Pacific War came with an impoverished the Peruvian government, so in 1890 UK investors established the Peruvian Corporation which took over the concession to operate Peru's railways and lake ships.
+By the end of the war the Peruvian government was impoverished, so in 1890 UK investors established the Peruvian Corporation which took over the concession to operate Peru's railways and lake ships.
 In 1975 Peru nationalised the corporation and Yavari and Yapura passed to the state railway company ENAFER.
 In 1976 they were transferred back the Peruvian Navy, and renamed as BAP Puno, the name of the locality of its Base port, and assigning it to passenger and cargo transportation tasks and as a Coast Guard of lake naval force.
-In 1993, the BAP Puno was converted into a hospital ship and renamed her BAP Puno.
+In 1993, the BAP Puno was converted into a hospital ship and renamed BAP Puno.